rrross/UACQR/README.md

 We demonstrate how to use our method for neural networks and Quantile Regression Forests in the two demo notebooks.

+For more information on the hyperparameter options for Quantile Regression Forests, see sklearn_quantile documentation: https://sklearn-quantile.readthedocs.io/en/latest/

+For more information on the hyperparameter options and architectural details for our neural network implementation, see helper.py

-For real data experiments, the GetDatasets function and associated assets are a fork from https://github.com/msesia/cqr-comparison
+For real data experiments, the GetDatasets module and associated assets are a fork from https://github.com/msesia/cqr-comparison